Ankle Sprain Physical Therapy

 You didn’t see the curb on the end of the sidewalk.

 The searing pain you are experiencing in your ankle could be a symptom of an ankle sprain.

-In this guide, we’ll go over the how and why of ankle sprains, and what treatment options are right for you.
+In this guide, we’ll go over the how and why of ankle sprains and whether ankle sprain physical therapy is the treatment you need.

 Ankle Sprain Grades

 The severity of an ankle sprain injury is measured by three ankle sprain grades:

 - Grade 1: The ligaments could be stretched or have a mild tear.
 There is minimal pain with walking and mild tenderness and swelling.

 - Grade 2: There is an incomplete ligament tear with moderate pain.
 Walking is painful and there is a moderate amount of swelling, tenderness, and bruising.